‘Scrubs’ writer-producer arrested again on rape allegations

-(KTLA) – A Hollywood writer and producer was arrested again on Tuesday for a series of rape allegations involving five women.
+(KTLA) – A Hollywood writer and producer was arrested again on Tuesday in connection with a series of rape allegations involving five women.

-Eric Weinberg, 62, is facing 18 sexual abuse and assault charges filed by California prosecutors including rape, sexual assault, sexual battery, false imprisonment and more.
+Eric Weinberg, 62, is facing 18 sexual abuse and assault charges filed by California prosecutors including rape, sexual assault, sexual battery, and false imprisonment.
 The alleged assaults date back to 2014.

 Weinberg was a co-executive producer on hit shows such as “Scrubs,” “Californication,” and “Anger Management,” and has credits dating back to the mid-90s, according to his IMDB page.